Haufe-Lexware/wicked.haufe.io/README.md

 * API Analytics
 * Log Aggregation

 This does not mean it's not possible to do this with wicked, it's just that we decided not to include a prebuilt solution for these things.
-As the API Gateway is based on a plain vanilla docker image of Mashape Kong, anything you can hook up to Kong will also work with wicked.haufe.io, including e.g. the API Analytics tools provided by [Mashape Galileo](https://getgalileo.io), [DataDog](https://getkong.org/plugins/datadog/), [Runscope](https://getkong.org/plugins/runscope/) or [Loggly](https://getkong.org/plugins/loggly/).
+As the API Gateway is based on a plain vanilla docker image of Mashape Kong, anything you can hook up to Kong, or plain Docker log forwarding will also work with wicked.haufe.io, including e.g. [DataDog](https://getkong.org/plugins/datadog/), [Runscope](https://getkong.org/plugins/runscope/) or [Loggly](https://getkong.org/plugins/loggly/).

-It's also perfectly possible to just hook up your own ELK stack (ElasticSearch, Logstash and Kibana) to your APIs, e.g. using the [`http-log` Kong Plugin](https://getkong.org/plugins/http-log/).
-And if you have a good recipe for that, tell us!

 # Is this for me?